SpaceFrags/kopia-backup-card/README.md

 This custom Lovelace card provides a beautiful, streamlined overview of your Kopia snapshot statuses right in your Home Assistant dashboard.

-It is **designed specifically to work with the data exposed by the official-unofficial Home Assistant custom component: [Kopia Webhook Integration] (link-to-your-kopia-webhook-integration-repo-here).**
+It is **designed specifically to work with the data exposed by the official-unofficial Home Assistant custom component: [Kopia Webhook Integration] (https://github.com/SpaceFrags/kopia_webhook).**

 ---